kemurphy3/ignite-fitness/COMPREHENSIVE_CURSOR_PROMPTS.md

             </div>
         </div>
         `;
   }

   getEncouragementMessage(workout) {
     const messages = [
-            "This workout is perfectly tailored to your fitness level.
-Take your time and focus on proper form!", "Remember, consistency beats intensity.
+      'This workout is perfectly tailored to your fitness level.
+Take your time and focus on proper form!', "Remember, consistency beats intensity.
 You're building a sustainable fitness habit!", "Every expert was once a beginner.
-You're taking the first step toward your goals!", "Listen to your body and adjust as needed.
-The AI will learn from your feedback!"
+You're taking the first step toward your goals!", 'Listen to your body and adjust as needed.
+The AI will learn from your feedback!', ];
-        ];
     return messages[Math.floor(Math.random() * messages.length)];
   }
 }
 ```

 IMPLEMENTATION CHECKLIST:

 PHASE 1: Landing Enhancement

 - [ ] Create compelling hero section with social proof
 - [ ] Add preview/demo of the workout interface
 - [ ] Implement smooth scroll to signup